san-rs/Adaptive-Web-Navigation/README.txt

+Adaptive Web Navigation

+This project is an adaptive Q&A web application based on Stack Overflow.
+The front-end is done in React and the back-end is Node.js.
+The database used is MongoDB and Elasticsearch is used to index data.

 ### Database:
 Using Mongodb cloud server, hence no need to run mongodb instance from your computer.
 Connections are already made.